An Arithmetic Characterization of 2-Generated Numbers

 \paragraph*{\textbf{Metacyclic Groups}} A group $G$ is called \emph{metacyclic} if it contains a cyclic normal subgroup $N$ such that $G/N$ is also cyclic.
 The subgroup $N$ is called the kernel of $G$.
-Metacyclic group has been classified completely in \cite{meta}.
-It is easy to see that a metacyclic group $G$ can be written as $G = HN$ with $H\leq G$, $N \triangleleft G$, and both $H$ and $N$ are cyclic.
+A metacyclic group $G$ can be written as $G = HN$ with $H\leq G$, $N \triangleleft G$, and both $H$ and $N$ are cyclic.
 Such a product is called \emph{metacyclic factorization} of $G$.
 If $G$ has a metacyclic factorization $HN$ with $H\cap N = \{1\}$, then $G$ is a semidirect product of $H$ by $N$.
-A finite metacyclic group can be presented on two generators and three defining relations as follows (see~Theorem 7.21 in~\cite{zassenhaus}):
+A finite metacyclic group can be presented on two generators and three defining relations as follows (see~\cite[Theorem 7.21]{zassenhaus}):

 where $k, l, n, m$ are positive integers such that $m\mid (n^k-1)$ and $m\mid l(n-1)$.